 “I likes ya, Jack.
 Jist not in that way.”

 “Well, we won’t tell Monseigneur ‘bout ya bein’ sweet on ol’ Bessie, neither.”

 ‘Gator has organized the first barn party of the year that Saturday night, to show the ‘real’ Iowa to the New Yorkers.
 We agree to perform an acoustic set by The Triplets Plus 1, with special guest, John Boy.
 ‘Gator promises to keep his drumming under control, by mostly riding his high hat and snare drum.
 He makes us promise we’ll play some covers by his favorite stadium rockers, like Boston, Journey, and Electric Light Orchestra.
 ELO’s current hit ‘Evil Woman’ is nixed by our feminist bass section as misogynistic.
 We agree to ‘Don’t Bring Me Down,’ as a compromise.
 We put Seamus on the spot, insisting he sing one song.
 He choses ‘Danny Boy.’

 After rehearsing all afternoon, the moms put on a barbecue dinner when ‘Gator and Seamus return from milking.
 I am starting to miss Bessie.
 John Boy takes the edge off with a quick blow job in the third floor bathroom.
-The girls don’t say anything, even though I know they know what is up.
+The girls don’t say anything, even though I know they know what we are up to..
 After we are stuffed from ribs, mashed potato and coleslaw, we leave for the barn party.
 ‘Gator and Seamus go in his truck, so they can pick up their cheerleader/comfort girlfriends.
 The twins drive their station wagon while John Boy and I make out in the back seat.
 Before it gets too hot and heavy, I realize the twins are depressed that their boyfriend is about to get laid that night.
 No wonder they are not excited about our performance.
 We jump into the front seat and try to cheer them up.

 “Let’s do ‘Evil Woman’ and dedicate it to ‘Gator’s comfort girl.”